Cassation Court Upholds Over 3-Year Sentence For Drug Dealer

 (MENAFN- Jordan Times)

-AMMAN - The Court of Cassation has upheld a January State Security Court (SSC) ruling, sentencing a drug dealer to over three years in prison after convicting him of possessing illegal narcotics in Irbid in March 2021.
+AMMAN - The Cassation of Cassation has upheld a June 2022 State Security Court (SSC) ruling, sentencing a drug dealer to over three years in prison after convicting him of possessing Captagon pills in Amman in December 2021.

-The court declared the defendant guilty of obtaining illegal narcotics (hashish) with the intent of selling the drugs to an undercover agent on March 5.
+The court declared the defendant guilty of possessing over 1,200 Captagon pills on December

 The SSC handed the defendant five years in prison for the offence of possessing illegal narcotics and ordered him to pay JD5,000 in fines.